RohanDandage/RohanDandage.github.io/README.md

 ## Known issues in the fork

-- [ ] Images may glitch if the width of the screen is too large or too small.
+- [ ] Display of images may glitch if the width of the screen is too large or too small.
 - [ ] Images overflow not explicitely contrained.
 - [ ] Pointer interactions may vary.
 - [ ] Latency in loading due to unused elements.